c4spar/deno-cliffy/command/README.md

 The values are used for input validation and shell completions and displayed in the help text.

-The types will be automatically infered and applied to the values of the command options and arguments.
+The types will be automatically inferred and applied to the values of the command options and arguments.

 ```typescript
 import { Command, EnumType } from "https://deno.land/x/cliffy/command/mod.ts";